CKO: History

 Later that year, CKO established a station in Winnipeg, which became the network's final new station before its closure.

 Ted Tevan briefly hosted a weekday sports talk show on the network.
 Although Tevan was from Montreal, CKO's Montreal station did not have a suitable studio for the program, forcing Tevan to commute to Toronto.
 Tevan quit CKO after the network rejected his offer to set up a Montreal studio.

 In 1989, AGRA agreed in principle to sell Cybermedix to Montreal-based broadcaster Cogeco, which planned to sell off Cybermedix' medical labs while keeping CKO and the Cybermedix cable systems in Ontario, Saskatchewan, Alberta and British Columbia.
 However, there was no timetable for the CRTC to approve the deal, and Cogeco would not be allowed to operate CKO until the sale was approved.
-As a result, with the transaction still pending before the CRTC and no prospect of staunching CKO's mounting losses in the interim, AGRA decided to euthanize the network.
+As a result, with the transaction still pending before the CRTC and no prospect of stanching CKO's mounting losses in the interim, AGRA decided to euthanize the network.
 On November 10, network president Bill Stewart told employees via conference call that CKO was shutting its doors.
 While this meeting was taking place, the network abruptly went off the air in the middle of the noon (Eastern Time) broadcast, never to return.
 It lost a reported $55 million during its existence.

 The broadcast licenses were surrendered to the CRTC, which formally revoked them on August 15, 1990.

 Personalities

-Personalities associated with the network included:Lowell Thomas, Calgary news presenter.
+Personalities associated with the network included: